 The Voice of America, which first went on the air in 1942, is a multimedia international broadcasting service operating under the independent federal agency, the Broadcasting Board of Governors.
 VOA broadcasts approximately 1,500 hours of news, information, educational, and cultural programming every week to an estimated worldwide audience of 125 million people.

 During free guided group tours, visitors learn VOA's history and how VOA has expanded from the shortwave broadcasts of the 1940s to today's AM, FM, television, and Internet.
 The central newsroom, radio, and television studios are featured prominently in the tours, which are approximately 45 minutes long.

 Tour Days and Time: Monday through Friday (except holidays) from 12 p.m. and 3 p.m.
 Reservations are not required, but suggested.
 To schedule a tour, please visit VOA's online reservation and ticketing site (www.voatour.com), which provides you with an instant overview of available VOA events.
 You may also contact the Office of Public Relations by calling (202) 203-4990, or sending an e-mail to email@example.com.

-When tours resume, the White House has offers public tours on a very limited basis.
-My staff can request tickets on your behalf; it is strongly recommended that you request your tour as close to 6 months in advance as possible, as White House tours book quickly, especially during peak season.
+The White House currently offers tours on a very limited basis Tuesday through Thursday between the hours of 7:30a.m. and 11:30a.m., and Fridays and Saturdays from 7:30a.m. to 1:30p.m.
+My staff can request tickets for these tours of the East Wing and Executive Residence on your behalf.
+Requests for November tours will need to be submitted at least one week in advance.
+Any tour requests for December 3 or after will need to be submitted at least 21 days in advance, although we strongly recommend you request your tour as close to 3 months in advance as possible, as White House tours book quickly, especially during peak season.
 To request a tour of the White House please use our Tour Request Form.